Published 28 October 2021

 The last step took even less time and did not require the customer to increase the number of EC2 instances needed to run the application.
 Introducing short-living AWS Lambda functions that had an AWS SQS message for a trigger proved to be a resource- and cost-efficient solution for sending out the emails containing important reports.

-As a result, neither the customer's monitoring team nor the end-users reported any further performance issues over the month following the transformation performed by CodeXteam.
+As a result, neither the customer's monitoring team nor the end-users reported any further performance issues over the month following the transformation performed by the CodeXteam.
 At the same time, the overall application architecture became less coupled, more transparent, and easier to support.

 Chief Simplification Officer